Delaware Academy: 20th century

 Delaware Academy was leased to the Board of Education of Union Free School District number 16 on December 4, 1902, by the Regents of the university of the State of New York in Albany.
 Part of the Delhi village's grammar classes were taken to the school.
 The academy became part of the public education system of New York in 1910.
 The school was officially given the name "Union Free School," but it continued to be recognized by Delhi residents as "Delaware Academy."

 In September 1936 seventh and eighth grades were brought to DA from outlying districts.
 On March 25, 1937, 300 acre referred to the Sheldon property were purchased by the tax payers for $15,000.
 On June 21, 1938, plans were presented in preparation for construction on the recently bought Sheldon Plot.
 The total cost of the school was $808,000, and the government contributed $304,335 toward the cause.
 The new expansion opened on September 9, 1940.
 At that time, the athletic field consisted of a playground and four tennis courts.
 A parking lot was made to hold 250 cars.
 The building itself had 56 rooms downstairs and 29 rooms upstairs.

 The school also underwent an extensive renovation and expansion that concluded in the early 2000s.

+Athletics

+Delaware Academy competes in New York State Class C and D athletics.
+The school has won state championships in women's basketball (2018), football (2001), and women's cross country (1978, 1979, 1981, 2019).